 The growth of Nuneaton was boosted by the railway, which arrived in 1847.
-In the later 19th century textile and engineering industries grew up in Nuneaton.
+In the late 19th-century textile and engineering industries grew up in Nuneaton.
 Silk and cotton factories opened.
-There was also a hat making industry in Nuneaton and coal mining in the area prospered.
-Furthermore there was also an important brick and tile making industry in Nuneaton in the 19th century.
+There was also a hat-making industry in Nuneaton and coal mining in the area prospered.
+Furthermore, there was also an important brick and tile making industry in Nuneaton in the 19th century.
 There was also a brewing industry.

-Conditions in Nuneaton improved in the 19th century.
+Conditions improved in Victorian Nuneaton.
 In 1893 Nuneaton was given an Urban District Council.
 Nuneaton gained an electricity supply in 1897.
 The first public library opened in 1899.

 In the 1920s and the 1930s the first council houses were built in Nuneaton.
 They were needed to replace the slums which were demolished at that time.

 Nuneaton suffered badly from German bombing raids in the years 1941-42 and 131 people were killed.

 Today Nuneaton is noted for its electronics industry although many people travel to work in Coventry.

 The writer George Eliot 1819-1880 (her real name was Mary Ann Evans) was born in Chilvers Coton, which was then, just outside Nuneaton.
 In 1948 a hospital was named after her and in 1986 a statue of her was placed in Nuneaton.
 A new library was built in Nuneaton in 1962.
 By the 1970s the population of Nuneaton had risen to over 70,000.

 Today Nuneaton is still a flourishing town.
 The Pingles Leisure Centre was built in 2004.
 Rope Walk Shopping centre opened in Nuneaton in 2005.
 Today the population of Nuneaton is 86,000.